huggingface/optimum-habana/examples/language-modeling/README.md

     --use_habana  \
     --use_lazy_mode
 ```
-Default peft_type is prompt_tuning, you could enable prefix-tuning or p-tuning using "--peft_type prefix_tuning" or "--peft_type p_tuning"
+Default `peft_type` is `prompt_tuning`, you could enable prefix-tuning or p-tuning using "--peft_type prefix_tuning" or "--peft_type p_tuning"

-use the prompt finetuned model for text-generation:
+Use the prompt finetuned model for text-generation:
 ```bash
 python3 ../text-generation/run_generation.py \
     --model_name_or_path meta-llama/Llama-2-7b-hf  \